Episcopal Health Foundation

 Priority Areas

-EHF focuses on three Impact Drivers for 2026:
+EHF focuses on three Impact Drivers:

 • Strengthening Comprehensive Care: Supporting integrated health service delivery